xhanix/managego/README.md

 This is a Xamarin Forms Cross-Platform mobile app for property management.
+This repo contains real-life production level code and the builds are distributed to Apple App Store and Google Play store.

 **Purpose**
 The purpose of this app is to make it easier for property managers to view maintenance tickers, rent payments, tenant applications and more.